titoworlddev/titoworlddev/README.md

 ### 🖼️ FrontEnd Developer

-+2 years of experience in the development and design of applications, functional, pretty and intuitive.
-Constant purpose and contribution of ideas for the improvement of the product.
-Collaboration capacity.
-Agile adaptation to new technologies.
++2 years of experience in the development and design of attractive and intuitive applications.
+Constant effort to improve the product and contribute valuable ideas.
+Efficient collaborator and agile adaptation to new technologies.

 I am very good at the frontend and I am learning the backend, but I would like to become fullstack.